MarkMichon1/BitGlitter-Backend/README.md

 This is the backend for the [BitGlitter desktop app](https://github.com/MarkMichon1/BitGlitter).
-Its the [original Python library](https://github.com/MarkMichon1/BitGlitter-Python) wrapped in `Flask` and `SocketIO` for bidirectional communication between it and ExpressJS integrated in the app.
+Its the [original Python library](https://github.com/MarkMichon1/BitGlitter-Python) wrapped in `Flask` and `SocketIO` for bidirectional communication between the two.

 The original Python library is included inside of this repository (rather than a dependency) because several important changes are made to it in order for the library to play nice inside of a desktop application.